scivision/mumps/Readme_Windows.md

 winget install Intel.OneAPI.HPCToolkit
 ```

+We have provided a helper script "build.bat" at the top of the MUMPS project directory.
+One can edit / run this script to help get started.

 ## CMake Generator

 In general on Windows, CMake is easier to use with Ninja as the build system backend.